james-otten/Learning-D/README.md

 * morseCode.d - Translates console input to Morse code.
 * sumOfPrimes.d - Calculates the sum of primes below a given number, uses the sieve of Eratosthenes.
 * pythagoreanTriplet.d - Finds Pythagorean triplets with a user defined sum.
+* greatestProduct.d - Find the greatest product of N consecutive digits of the user's number.

 ####Building:
 Debug: `make debug`